thunderseethe/thunderseethe.github.io/content/posts/lowering-items.md

 +++

 [Last time](/posts/lowering-rows-intro) saw us endeavoring upon a trilogy to bring rows crashing down from their high-flying AST nodes into the realities of our lowly IR.
-Our goals this time are less highfalutin, we're going to be lowering items.
+Our goals this time are less highfalutin.
+We're going to be lowering items.
 I can't tell you how relieved I am to see this titled "Part 7", not "Part 7a".

 Items represent top level functions in our language.